pospeselr/tbblogger/README.md

 ## Usage

-Apply the provided patch to your firefox source.
-You should be able to add logging functionality anywhere via:
+Apply TbbLogger.patch to your firefox source.
+You should be able to add logging functionality by including the  TbbLogger.h header:

 ```
     ...
-    #include <mozilla/TbbLogger.h
+    #include "TbbLogger.h"
     ...
     void function_name()
     {